 The third plane of development: Ages 12-18

 This phase has some similarities to the first plane of development.
-Teenagers (as we all know) once again become a bit self-satisfying and often prefer to have alone time.
+Teenagers (as we all know) once again become a bit self-satisfied and often prefer to have alone time.

 Learning often slows during this plane, as teenagers prefer to spend more time with their peers.
 They also, once again, need extra sleep and nutrition.

-The self confidence and self-discipline developed in the earlier years has given these teens the tools they need to carry out these projects.
+The self-confidence and self-discipline developed in the earlier years have given these teens the tools they need to carry out these projects.